The Chants will face the winner of No. 4 UNC Asheville and No. 5 Winthrop at 4:30 pm on Friday.

 As a player, Forman was a setter for the Hungarian junior championship team from 1979-83 and was a member of the Semmelweis University team that won the collegiate national championship of Hungary from 1984-89.

-He is a 1989 graduate of the Hungarian University of Physical Education where he also earned a master's degree in physical education and sports science.
+Forman is a 1989 graduate of the Hungarian University of Physical Education where he also earned a master's degree in physical education and sports science.
+Forman is a member of the American Volleyball Coaches Association and serves on the All-Region and All-American selection committees.
+He is also FIVB and USA Volleyball Impact Certified.